 The income statement

 Unlike a for-profit company, a co-op or condo should not produce a large net income.
-Ideally, the board seeks to raise revenue to pay its operating expenses, and have some left over for a rainy day.
+Ideally, the board seeks to raise revenue to pay its operating expenses, and have some leftover for a rainy day.
 Otherwise, they are charging residents more than necessary to fund the building.

-However, it is important to understand the sources of revenue.
+However, it is essential to understand the sources of revenue.
 Unit owners generally provide a stable and reliable amount, but there are other revenue generators that you need to investigate.
 Commercial tenants that provide an outsized amount should raise your level of concern since a departure could hurt the building’s revenue, and ultimately cash flow, which places a higher burden on the unit owners.
 It is particularly troubling if one or two larger commercial tenants are responsible for a lot of revenue.

 Turning to the building’s expenses, you would like to see it split roughly evenly between mortgage payments, property taxes, payroll, and other operating expenses.

-The cash flow statement is divided into three sections.
+The cash flow statement divided into three sections.
 These are the cash flow from operations, cash flow from investing, and cash flow from financing activities.
 Ideally, you do not want to see an operating cash flow deficiency funded by financing activities, namely borrowing.